-Financial year 2014 was a breakthrough year for JF Technology Berhad as the Company intensified efforts in branding and product promotion to increase customers awareness of the products.
-As such, the adoption of our Zigma and Alpha products line by the major customers had been very encouraging.
+Financial year 2015 has been another breakthrough year for JF Technology Berhad as the Company intensified efforts in branding and product promotion to increase sales.
+As such, the adoption of our Zigma and Alpha products line by many major customers continues to grow strongly.
+This same period we had successfully launched another two (2) products lines namely Gamma for high precision temperature testing of automotive IC devices and Eta for very high frequency testing of mobility IC devices.

-During the financial year, the Group set out new direction and adopted new strategy.
-It was focusing on its new vision, and mission whilst looking into ways to sustain its competitive edge.
-Hence, the Group has invested in Product Development, Production Capacity and Sales and Marketing activities to promote our brand and products.
-The Company has also recruited additional engineers to support newly introduced products, and worked on the new product developments.
+During the financial year, the Group set out new strategy to focus on its new vision, and mission whilst looking into ways to sustain its competitive edge.
+Hence, the Group has invested in Product Development, Production Capacity and Sales and Marketing activities to promote our brand and products, recruited additional engineers to support newly introduced products, and worked on many new product developments.